Southern African Development Community

 - Support the socially disadvantaged through

-regional integration of trade.
+the regional integration of trade.

 The economy of the Southern African Development Community (SADC) region: